banchan86/BonVision_env_dev/docs/articles/stimuli-alternative.md

 1) Load a CSV file with 4 columns for `Orientation`, `TemporalFrequency`, `Contrast` and `Duration` using the `CsvReader` node.

-2) Use an `ExpressionTransform` node with the script to parse our integers as variables:
+2) Use an `ExpressionTransform` node with the script below to parse our integers as variables:

 ```C#
 new(Double.Parse(it[0]) * Math.PI/180 as Orientation,